Rowe2ry/team_profile_generator/README.md

-  install the jest npm and run "npm test"
+  install the jest npm and run

+  > npm test